Quick Start

 How It Works

-HostAnywhere has four features that work independently or together:
+HostAnywhere has six features that work independently or together:

 The agent handles all of them.
-Install it once on a device and it manages public services, the private mesh network connection, and (optionally) a storage server for backups.
+Install it once on a device and it manages public services, the private mesh network connection, and — optionally — a storage server for backups and an AI Server with its gateways.
+Prefer not to run it on your own hardware?
+The AI Gateway is also available fully hosted, so you can use it from the cloud with no agent to install.

 Add a Device